 New Student Convocation

 New Student Convocation, occurring during new student orientation, is the first major academic program new students experience as members of the NYU Tandon School of Engineering community.
 At convocation, new students are inducted into the School’s academic community and are introduced to a variety of speakers and university administrators.
 The convocation is the official kick-off of the week-long orientation for all new students.

 New Student Orientation (NSO)

-Orientation is designed by various offices throughout the School and student Orientation Leaders to welcome all new students to the Tandon community and introduce them to the various campus offices, programs and resources that lead to student success.
+Orientation is designed by various offices throughout the School and with the help of student Orientation Leaders to welcome all new students to the Tandon community and introduce them to the various campus offices, programs, and resources that lead to student success.

 Office of Student Activities and Resource Center

 The Office of Student Activities and Resource Center (OSARC) exists to support the academic goals of the NYU Tandon School of Engineering by providing services and programs designed to enhance and maximize students’ co-curricular educational opportunities.
 All programs and services are designed and implemented with the aim of creating a rich educational environment, infused with the core values of community engagement & civic responsibility, diversity & cultural competency, innovation & creative thinking, interpersonal & leadership development, and connection to the global network university.

 - Student Organizations: With over 40 student organizations ranging from professional and cultural groups to performing arts and religious and spiritual groups, there is something for everyone.
 Check out Club Fest at the beginning of each semester where Tandon’s clubs and organizations showcase their missions and programs while recruiting new members at the beginning of each semester.
 Find out more about clubs and organizations on NYU Engage.